David-Gimenez-Hernandez/SpaceshipProps/README.md

 # SpaceshipProps
-Repository of spaceship props for an academic project that consists on an app accessing it and downloading them
+Repository of spaceship props for an academic project.